 What happens on race day?

-At the track you will need to go through the sign in procedure in the pits.
+At the track you will need to go through the sign in procedure.
 Riders who have not already been advised a racing numbers will be allocated one at this time, and numbers will be available for sale.